RyogaLi/tileseq_mutcount/README.md

 * activate an environment: `conda activate py37`

-You will also need the script `csv2json.R` which can be installed via installing [tileseqMave](https://github.com/jweiletileseqMave).
+You will also need the scripts: `csv2json.R` and `calibratePhred.R` which can be installed via installing [tileseqMave](https://github.com/jweiletileseqMave).
 Make sure `csv2json.R` can be found in `$PATH`

-To install the newest stable release:
+To install the package (please visit [pypi page](https://pypi.org/project/TileSeqMut/) for the newest version number):

-`python -m pip install TileSeqMut==0.6.3`
+`python -m pip install TileSeqMut`

 ### Execution
 ---

-After installation, you can run the package:
+After installation, you can run the package (on DC):

 ```
-tileseq_mut -p ~/path/to/paramSheet.csv -o ~/path/to/output_folder -f ~/path/to/fastq_file_folder/ -name
+tileseq_mut -p /path/to/paramSheet.csv -o /path/to/output_folder -f ~/path/to/fastq_file_folder/ -name name_of_the_run
- name_of_the_run
 ```

 **Examples:**